fartman906/discord-nuke-bot/README.md

 `client.login("abcdefg12345")`

-- remember to enable all the required intents on the developer portal page
+- Remember to enable all the required intents on the developer portal page